 List of famous male humanitarians, listed by their level of prominence with photos when available.
 This greatest male humanitarians list contains the most prominent and top males known for being humanitarians.
 There are thousand of males working as humanitarians in the world, but this list highlights only the most notable ones.
 Historic humanitarians have worked hard to become the best that they can be, so if you're a male aspiring to be a humanitarian then the people below should give you inspiration.

 People on this list include Paul Newman and Chath Piersath.While this isn't a list of all male humanitarians, it does answer the questions "Who are the most famous male humanitarians?" and "Who are the best male humanitarians?"

 Paul Leonard Newman was an American actor, film director, entrepreneur, professional racing driver, auto racing team owner, environmentalist, social activist and philanthropist.
 He won numerous awards, including an Academy Award for best actor for his performance in the 1986 Martin Scorsese film The Color of Money and eight other nominations, six Golden Globe Awards, a BAFTA Award, a Screen Actors Guild Award, a Cannes Film Festival Award, an Emmy Award, and many honorary awards.
-He also won several national championships as a driver in Sports Car Club of America road racing, and his race teams won several championships in open wheel IndyCar racing.
-Newman married actress Joanne Woodward in ...more
+He also won several national championships as a driver in Sports Car Club of America road racing, and his race teams won several championships in open wheel IndyCar racing. ...more on Wikipedia

 Birthplace: Cambodiasee more on Chath Piersath